bf2fc6cc711aee1a0c2a/kas-installer/README.md

 the variable may be set to `redhat_sso` and additional configuration can be provided for `REDHAT_SSO_HOSTNAME` (default sso.stage.redhat.com), `REDHAT_SSO_REALM` (default `redhat-external`), `REDHAT_SSO_CLIENT_ID` (required), and `REDHAT_SSO_CLIENT_SECRET` (required).
 See the description for each variable in the [kas-installer-defaults.env](kas-installer-defaults.env) file for more information.

+## Custom Components

+Custom-built components are supported for kas-fleet-manager and kas-fleetshard.

+1. kas-fleet-manager: see the documentation for `KAS_FLEET_MANAGER_IMAGE_BUILD` in the [kas-installer-defaults.env](kas-installer-defaults.env) file.
+1. kas-fleetshard: prior to running `kas-installer.sh`, execute `operators/generate-kas-fleetshard-olm-bundle.sh`, passing the required parameters (see `operators/generate-kas-fleetshard-olm-bundle.sh --help` for details).
+The script will build kas-fleetshard from source and an OLM bundle index, optionally updating the `kas-installer.env` file with the configuration.
+Running `kas-installer.sh` will deploy the custom-built operator.

 ## Using rhoas CLI